MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 If you need to delete a Cortana skill that is published to **World**, then you must contact the Cortana Certification Team.
 If a skill is under review by the team, then you must first withdraw your submission before deleting the Cortana channel.

-This can be done on the *Configure Cortana* page.
+If your skill has not been published to **World**, you can delete the channel on the *Configure Cortana* page.
 At the bottom of all sections, click the **Delete Channel** button.

     ![Delete Channel](./media/images/delete_channel.png)